 Side effects that usually do not require medical attention (report these to your care team if they continue or are bothersome):

-If your child is having trouble swallowing Lampit (nifurtimox) tablets, you can dissolve the dose in one-half teaspoon (2.5 mL) of water on a spoon.
+If your child can't swallow Lampit (nifurtimox) tablets, you can dissolve the dose in one-half teaspoon (2.5 mL) of water on a spoon.
 Start by placing 2.5 mL of water onto a spoon, then place the prescribed dose into the water.
 The tablet should dissolve within 30 seconds, and the solution can be taken right away with food.
 Ask your pharmacist if you need a medication measuring device or help with preparing a liquid form of Lampit (nifurtimox) for your child.

 Lampit (nifurtimox) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.